 This scheme allows employees with more than one year's service who are caring for a dependent who is ill, disabled, elderly or who has other long-term care needs, to take up to four weeks unpaid leave per year, in blocks of one week or more.
 Although requests for such leave cannot always be granted due to operational constraints, the Department of Psychiatry will carefully consider any requests they receive.

-More information about the short-term carer's leave scheme can be found the central HR carers leave webpage.
+More information about the short-term carer's leave scheme can be found here: https://hr.admin.ox.ac.uk/carers-leave-unpaid-short-term.

 7.5 Career Break